qqqlab/madflight-docs/docs/Board-FC3.md

 - OUT: Consecutive even/odd PWM pins (e.g. pins 2,3 or 10,11) share the same timer and have the same frequency.

-## Previous Version
+## Previous Versions of this Board

 [madflight FC1](Board-FC1.md)

 ## Betaflight

-The FC3 and FC1 flight controllers also work with Betaflight.
+Betaflight firmware runs on the FC3 and FC1 flight controllers.

 Latest pre-compiled Betaflight firmware for FC3 is here:

 https://github.com/qqqlab/bf-config/raw/refs/heads/uf2/betaflight_2025.12.0-beta_RP2350B_MADFLIGHT_FC3.uf2

+Not all Betaflight features are supported yet for RP2350 as it is a new target for Betaflight, but:

+- IMU works
-Note: only DSHOT600 works, not PWM, see https://github.com/betaflight/betaflight/issues/14743
+- DSHOT600 works (but not PWM, see https://github.com/betaflight/betaflight/issues/14743 )
+- SDCARD works
+- External BMP280/DPS310 barometer works
+- 4 UARTs work
+- CRSF/ELRS receiver works
+- RGB LED works

+Open https://app.betaflight.com with a Chrome browser to configure your FC3.

 Latest config.h for Betaflight is here: https://github.com/betaflight/config/pull/940